 To narrow down a search, first select a feature class on the right.
-As an exercise, select "Countries" and then locate "continent" in the long list of attributes ("continent" is near the bottom).
+As an exercise, select "Countries" and then locate "continent" in the long list of attributes (about 2/3rd down the list).

 Select "Africa" to narrow down the list.